banzaicode/bcode-seed-netcore-api/README.md

 ## Testing

-This seed does not include automated tests.
-Running the following command will execute any tests you add in the future:
+This repository already includes a small xUnit test project located in `BcodeSeed.Tests`.
+Run the tests with:

 ```bash
 dotnet test
 ```

+For an example of the testing approach, see the sample `WeatherForecastControllerTests` under `BcodeSeed.Tests/UnitTests`.

 ## Getting Started